Skip to content

 DNS approval (automated)

 DNS approval requires you to publish a DNS record in your domain's DNS zone.
 You can integrate SSLMate with your DNS provider so SSLMate can automatically publish the DNS record, allowing fully automated provisioning and renewal of certificates.
+Alternatively, you can publish the DNS record manually; you do not need to change it when the certificate renews.

 DNS approval is best when you own the domains for which you need certificates.